-There is is no discrimination in the admission of students to the school on the basis of race, creed, color, handicapping condition, or gender.
+There is no discrimination in the admission of students to the school on the basis of race, creed, color, handicapping condition, or gender.
 Method Schools provides a free and appropriate public education (FAPE) to all of its students.
 All students; however, need to be able to meet the enrollment requirements.

-Questions regarding the status of your enrollment should be directed to one of our Enrollment Specialists.
-Students who have received services under the Individuals with Disabilities in Education Improvement Act (IDEIA) must provide this information prior to enrollment.
+Questions regarding the status of your enrollment should be directed to the front offices.
+Students who have received services under the Individuals with Disabilities in Education Improvement Act (IDEIA) must provide this information at the time of enrollment.
 A Method Schools staff member will contact you to ensure proper placement of your student into our program.

 Concurrent enrollment in another public or private school is prohibited at Method Schools and will cause the student to be withdrawn immediately.
 This does not include college-level coursework.
 Please refer to our enrollment requirements.

-A student will be admitted to Kindergarten at the beginning of a school year or at any later time in the same year if the child will have his/her fifth birthday on or before September 1st of the school year.
+student will be admitted to Kindergarten at the beginning of a school year if the child will have his/her fifth birthday on or before November 1st of the school year.

 All pupils are to have completed a health screening examination on or before the 90th day after the pupil’s entrance into first grade or such pupils must have obtained a waiver pursuant to Health and Safety Code, Section 124085.
 This examination can be obtained from your family physician or possibly through the services provided by your County Health Department.
 Information and forms are distributed to pupils enrolled in Kindergarten.
 Failure to obtain an examination for your child or a waiver will result in your child being denied enrollment.
 The school recommends that children undergo a yearly speech, hearing, and eye examination.

-For grades K-12, progress is logged daily.
-Students must make continuous progress (actively engaged and completing assignments) in the curriculum.
+Progress is logged daily.
+Students will make continuous progress (actively engaged and completing assignments) in the curriculum.

 Students are required to complete Renaissance Star testing each month, per their mentoring teacher to determine progression.